+Description

-Description 1 Cooling liquid vent plug (CLV 1) 2 Cooling liquid vent plug (CLV 2) 3 Cooling liquid fill plug (CLF) 4 Cooling liquid drain plug (CLD)
+1 Cooling liquid fill plug (CLF) 2 Cooling liquid drain (CLD) 3 Cooling liquid sight glass (CLD)

-- Open purge cap (CLV) on cylinder upper plate and purge cap on cylinder endplate B-side. - Fill in by filler hole until cooling liquid flows by purge cap on cylinder endplate B-side. - Stop fill in. - Close the purge cap on cylinder endplate B-side. - Fill in again by filler hole until cooling liquid flows by purge cap of cylinder upper plate. - Close the purge cap of cylinder upper plate. - Stop fill in. - Screw on the cooling liquid filler cap again. - If liquid has run on to the outside surfaces of the vacuum pump, wipe it off. - Start the vacuum pump - If the intake line is equipped with a shut-off device: - Close the shut-off device. - If the intake line is not equipped with a shut-off device: - Place a rubber plate on the intake flange. - Let the vacuum pump run for a few minutes - Stop the vacuum pump and wait a few minutes. - Unscrew purge cap on cylinder upper plate.
+- Unscrew filler cap (CLF) of cooling liquid on cylinder upper plate. - Fill in by filler hole until cooling liquid reaches the top of the cylinder upper plate and below the MAX marking of the cooling liquid sight glass (CLG).

+- Stop filling in cooling liquid. - Screw on the filler cap for the cooling liquid again. - If liquid has run on to the outside surfaces of the vacuum pump, wipe it off. - Start the vacuum pump.

+If the intake line is equipped with a shut-off device:

+• Close the shut-off device.

+- Place a rubber plate on the intake flange.

+- Let the vacuum pump run for a few minutes.

+- Stop the vacuum pump and wait a few minutes.

-- Control that cooling liquid level is just under cylinder upper plate. - In case cooling liquid level is below required level: - Fill in more cooling liquid. - If the intake line is equipped with a shut-off device: - Open the shut-off device. - If the intake line is not equipped with a shut-off device: - Remove the rubber plate from the intake flange and connect the intake line to the intake flange.
+In case cooling liquid level is below required level:

+- Fill in more cooling liquid. - If the intake line is equipped with a shut-off device:

+• Open the shut-off device

+• Remove the rubber plate from the intake flange and connect the intake line to the intake flange.